nkallen/cache-money/README.markdown

 As you can see, the `find_by_`, `find_all_by`, hash, array, and string forms are all supported.

 Queries with joins/includes are unsupported at this time.
+In general, any query involving just equality (=) and conjunction (AND) is supported by `Cache Money`.
+Disjunction (OR) and inequality (!=, <=, etc.) are not typically materialized in a hash table style index and are unsupported at this time.

 Queries with limits and offsets are supported.
 In general, however, if you are running queries with limits and offsets you are dealing with large datasets.
 It's more performant to place a limit on the size of the `Cache Money` index like so: